otam-mato/JavaScript_de-obfuscation_re-engineering/README.md

             // });
    ```

-7. To display the coordinates in a regular format on the screen (not base64 encoded), while the "x" is being moved on the screen, modified the IChing() function:
+7. To display the coordinates when the "x" is being moved over the screen in a regular format on the screen (rather than base64 encoded),  modified the IChing() function:

     ```
     // document.getElementById("gps").innerHTML = btoa(y.toString() + "," + x.toString()).replace("=", "\n\<br>\\n");